jlinoff/pam/README.md

 Last but not least, one compelling reason to try _PAM_ is that it is free and open source software (FOSS) so you can try it without any obligation or cost.
-You can also help find and fix bugs or customize it yourself.
+You can also help find and fix bugs or improve the UI.

 ## Layout
 _PAM_ is a simple single page web application (SPA).
 It consists of three